Im-Rises/Chip8topia/README.md

 Major:

-- [ ] A lot of games since to not work, correct what's wrong
+- [ ] A lot of games since to not work, correct what's wrong (check Chip8, then SCHIP, then Xo-Chip)
-- [ ] Inputs seems to be very slow, correct using update every frame... instead of event
 - [ ] Correct Xo-Chip Emulation and the integrated games not working for all of the chips

 Minor: